 caltable If specified, polfromgain will generate a new calibration table that has had the Q,U signature removed from the input gains.

 paoffset If a non-zero value is specified, the estimated calibrator polarization will be rotated by this amount.
 This may be useful if the feed orientation is not correctly stored in the MS. This option should be used with great care since downstream calibration operations will behave differently.

 To derive Q,U estimates from gaintable ‘gaintable.gcal’ (gaintype=’G’ in task gaincal), based on a point-source calibrator from the MS ‘inputvis.ms’ that has significant time/parallactic angle-dependence but no linear polarization model supplied during calibration, and to create a new gain caltable ‘optional_newtable.gcal’ that contains gains corrected for the polarization signature:

 Detailed descriptions of each function parameter

-vis (string)- Name of input visibility file (MS)
+vis (path)- Name of input visibility file (MS)

 caltable (string='')- Output calibration table (forces polarization correction if specified)